fsharp/fslang-design/RFCs/FS-1033-extend-string-module.md

 # Summary
 [summary]: #summary

 FSharp.Core already contains useful functions for interacting with BCL types such as String and IEnumerable, but the String module is particularly lacking.
-It's certainly not uncommon to either need to write your own library of tiny string wrappers or pull in a third-party library such as FSharpX.
-This RFC is to add several of the most popular String methods to the FSharp.Core String module.
+This is by-design, as the surface area of string processing is deemed too large.

+This RFC proposes to change this design point and include the most common forms of string processing in the ready-for-pipelining-programming section of the F# core library.

 # Motivation
 [motivation]: #motivation

 String functions are very commonly used, as detailed in the [.NET API Catalog](https://apisof.net/catalog/System.String).
 The String module already exists in the F# standard library, although it is particularly bare.

 Adding more functions to the String library allows strings to be used fluently with pipes and as transformers to functions like List.map.

+# Design Principles

+TBD

-# Detailed design
+# Detailed design (not yet approved)
 [design]: #detailed-design

 Philip Carter detailed the usages of String class methods in the wider .NET ecosystem in [a comment on the suggestion issue](https://github.com/fsharp/fslang-suggestions/issues/112#issuecomment-260506490).
 Using the same source for API usage telemetry, the following functions are proposed to be added to the String module: